Rad1antC0d3/Acronym-Words/README.md

 ## Author

-This script was created by [Your Name].
+This script was created by Anshul Choudhary.

-If you have any questions or feedback, please feel free to [contact me](mailto:youremail@example.com).
+If you have any questions or feedback, please feel free to [contact me](mailto:anshulchoudhary227@gmail.com).

 Enjoy generating acronyms with the Acronym Generator!